eurunuela/phd/multivariate.md

-\title{Chapter 4: Whole-Brain Multivariate Deconvolution for Multi-Echo Functional MRI}
+(cha-multivariate)=
-\label{cha:multivariate}
+# Chapter 4: Whole-Brain Multivariate Deconvolution for Multi-Echo Functional MRI

 This chapter was published as \cite{Urunuela2022Wholebrainmultivariate}.